pharo-project/pharo/doc/RefactoringEngine.md

 I am a RBRefactoring intended for prepagating another refactoring.
 We call to propagate a refactoring to redo just the secondary effects of such refactoring.

 For example, the propagation of a 'message rename' is to change the senders of the old selector to use the new selector.

+## Environments

+The infrastructure of the refactoring engine defines some environments and operations (and, or,...) over such environments.
+An environment is basically a slice over the system: it can contain for example all the classes of a set of packages.
+The key class is `RBBrowserEnvironment`.
+The following shows the class comments of the environments available in Pharo.

 ### RBBrowserEnvironment
 I am the base class for environments of the refactoring framework.